jameshegarty/darkroom/README.md

 Hello World
 -----------

-You can either run this tutorial from the Terra REPL or by creating and running a .lua script file.
+Run this tutorial by creating and running a .t terra file.
+Darkroom is not supported in the Terra REPL.
 For now, run these commands from inside the `darkroom` directory.
 Recall that you need to include Darkroom with 'import "darkroom"'.
 The darkroomSimple library provides convenience functions for loading and saving images - we will use it for now to make these examples cleaner.

-    terra
     import "darkroom"
     darkroomSimple = terralib.require("darkroomSimple")